guitarpicva/PicoKeyer/README.md

 Pico Keyer is a simple Morse code keyer project to demonstrate how to use a GPIO on the RPi Pico microcontroller to key a radio or code practice oscillator.
-GPIO voltage on High is +3.3V.
+GPIO voltage when turned ON is +3.3V.

 The "build" folder has been included with the binary .uf2 file for evaluation convenience.
 The ".vscode" folder is also